 The UK government, now under Boris Johnson’s leadership, has pledged to tackle knife crime by increasing police powers.
-Stop and search powers have been expanded, granting police officers the right to search anyone even without “reasonable suspicion” they intend to cause violence.
-But critics have argued this will do little to address the root causes of knife crime and may even worsen relations between police officers and the communities they serve.
+Stop and search powers have been expanded, granting police officers the right to search anyone, even without “reasonable suspicion” that they intend to cause violence.
+But critics have argued that this will do little to address the root causes of knife crime, and may even worsen relations between police officers and the communities they serve.

 “This will not only consume police time and erode trust in the police, but have little impact in actually preventing people carrying knives.
-What we really need is more community police officers to build trust, turn young people away from crime, and target stop and searches on those who do carry knives, “ Liberal Democrat home affairs spokesperson, Ed Davey.
+What we really need is more community police officers to build trust, turn young people away from crime, and target stop and searches on those who do carry knives,” said Liberal Democrat home affairs spokesperson, Ed Davey.